 So if you are looking to choose between these drugstore products, the Annabelle is the better bet.
 Love it.

 The ultimate.
+Best gel liner that you will ever find.
 Prefer it to my Essence gel liner, but that one is less pricey for more product.
 Got to wait a bit for it to dry (since it's smudgeable - till it dries) - love the end look- deep black, better than my Bobbi brown black ink, maybelline, wet n wild.
 I think you don't get a lot.
 The brush it comes with is not as good as my sephora angled one, but still useful.

 I love this product.
 The brush that it comes with gets hard and misshapen in no time so it's best to invest in an angled eyeliner brush.
 The colour is pure and dark and glides on easily.
 I have yet to smudge it as I use the product to make a cat eye.
 Some have stated it is hard to reach the entire content of the container due to its shape, which is true, but I felt it was worth a buy anyway.
 At Walmart its quite cheap and one container lasted me about 2 months and I used it daily.
 For $6.79 i was okay with that.
 I like how creamy it is, it glides nicely to allow for uninterrupted, clean, even lining and even though I have very oily eyelids, this liner always lasts all day with no smudging.